Rushil Decor FY26 PAT falls 86.7% to ₹64 million

 |---|---|---|---|---|---|

-How will the recent 15% price hike in MDF and 10% in Laminates impact demand and volume growth in the first half of FY27?
+How will the recent price hikes of 15% in MDF and 10% in Laminates impact demand and revenue growth in FY27?

-What is the expected timeline for the full restoration of capacity at the Andhra Pradesh MDF facility following the fire incident?
+What is the expected timeline for the full restoration of operations at the Andhra Pradesh MDF facility following the fire incident?